-- Council shall arrange and maintain insurance coverage for its officers and employees engaged in carrying out in good faith any responsibilities related to the land to indemnify them against personal liability arising from the performance of those duties. - 106 The extent of the insurance coverage shall be determined by the Council. - Every employee of the Skawahlook whose responsibilities include land administration or collecting or accounting for land revenue must be bondable. - The Skawahlook is not liable for anything done or omitted to be done by Canada or any person or body authorized by Canada in the exercise of any federal rights, powers or responsibilities prior to the Land Code effective date. - The Land Code is not, and must not be interpreted as being, a waiver by the Skawahlook in respect of any liabilities, acts or omissions of Her Majesty.
+107 Council shall arrange and maintain insurance coverage for its officers and employees engaged in carrying out in good faith any responsibilities related to the land to indemnify them against personal liability arising from the performance of those duties.

+- 108 The extent of the insurance coverage shall be determined by Council. - Every employee of the Skawahlook whose responsibilities include land administration or collecting or accounting for land revenue must be bondable. - The Skawahlook is not liable for anything done or omitted to be done by Her Majesty or any person or body authorized by Her Majesty in the exercise of any federal rights, powers or responsibilities prior to the Land Code effective date. - The Land Code is not, and must not be interpreted as being, a waiver by the Skawahlook in respect of any liabilities, acts or omissions of Her Majesty.

-Coming into force
+Coming into Force

-- 110 (1) This section comes into force on the day the validity of this Land Code is certified under section 14 of the First Nations Land Management Act. - (2) The remaining provisions of the Land Code come into force on the date on which Council brings those provisions into force by resolution.
+- 112 (1) This section comes into force on the day the validity of this Land Code is certified under section 14 of the First Nations Land Management Act.

+The remaining provisions of the Land Code come into force on the date on which Council brings those provisions into force by resolution. - (2) The remaining provisions of this Land Code come into force on the date on which Council brings those provisions into force by resolution.

-Schedule A
+Schedule A: